lschoe/mpyc/README.md

 1. Python 3.6 required (Python 3.5 or lower is not sufficient).

 2. Installing package `gmpy2` is optional, but will considerably benefit the performance of `mpyc`.
-On Linux, 'pip install gmpy2' should do the job, but on Windows, this may fail with compiler errors.
+On Linux, `pip install gmpy2` should do the job, but on Windows, this may fail with compiler errors.
 Fortunately, ready-to-go Python wheels for `gmpy2` can be downloaded from Christoph Gohlke's excellent [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/) webpage.
 Use, for example, `pip install gmpy2-2.0.8-cp36-cp36m-win_amd64.whl` to finish installation.

 3. A few simple Windows batch files are provided in the `demos` directory.

-Linux equivalents will follow soon.
+4. To use the [Jupyter](https://jupyter.org/) notebooks `demos\*.ipynb`, you need to have Jupyter installed, e.g., using `pip install jupyter`.

-4. Latest versions of Jupyter use Tornado 5.0, which will not work with MPyC, see [Jupyter notebook issue #3397](https://github.com/jupyter/notebook/issues/3397).
+5. Latest versions of Jupyter use Tornado 5.0, which will not work with MPyC, see [Jupyter notebook issue #3397](https://github.com/jupyter/notebook/issues/3397).
 Downgrade Tornado by running `pip install tornado==4.5.3`.